George Starkey Hut Ltd – HISTORY

 During 2015 much discussion was had at ABMSAC committee level, and by the directors of ABMSAC Ltd, as to how to continue the management of the hut.
 By this time there was a backlog of work to be done on the hut and approximately £25,000 was spent on 2 new windows, renewal of all 30 bunks, mattresses and pillows, a new front door with keysafe system, and renewal of the skylight windows to the dormitories.
 Finally a smokeless fuel stove in the central lounge. see picture gallery.
 This was named phase 1 and project managed by Mike and Marian Parsons as Chairman of the Board and ABMSAC Club President, and Hut Warden/ booking secretary respectively.

 Ongoing, finance was not deemed a key issue as there had been a steady small surplus of income over expenditure over the years and a healthy balance had built up.
 The key issue was management resources, particularly since the ABMSAC membership was declining and ageing rapidly and the TCC was disbanding.

 In May 2016 an agreement was signed with the Alpine Club based on a 50/50 partnership.
-That means finance, directors, management committee members, and company members, were shared equally.
-The ‘chair’ was to alternate between the two clubs and is currently for a three-year period.
-The AGM will take place alternately at the AC and ABMSAC AGMs, the first having taken place at the AC AGM in November 2016.
+There are 6 Directors: 3 from the ABMSAC and 3 from the AC.
+The ‘chair’ is to alternate between the two clubs and is currently for a three-year period.
+The AGM takes place alternately at the AC and ABMSAC AGMs, the first having taken place at the AC AGM in November 2016.
 There is a Hut Management Committee which is responsible for the maintenance of the hut.
 Members of the Committee are appointed as required